What does IBRA do?

 Listen to interviews with IBRA editors and trustees explaining what IBRA does in Episode 12 of “Two Bees in a Podcast“.

-IBRA is internationally recognised as the world’s primary source and foremost provider of information on bees.
-Its database and information services, including journals, teaching aids and other publications, embrace all bee species whether managed by man for pollination or their
+IBRA is internationally recognised as a provider of information on bee science and beekeeping.
+Its information services, which include journals, books and other publications, embrace all bee species whether managed or wild.

 It is a unique organisation established in 1949 for the advancement of bee science and beekeeping (IBRA History).
 It is a UK Registered Charity No. 209222 and is a Company Limited by Guarantee Registered in England and Wales No. 463819.
 It is managed by a Council of trustees who come from many countries and is run by a small team.

 IBRA is funded by income from its hournals, sales of publications, the generosity of members and supporters, and by donations and legacies.

 IBRA produces a range of sources of information about bees for bee scientists, beekeepers and the general public: